Tel Patriq (West Syriac diocese): Sources

-The main primary source for the Jacobite bishops of Tel Patriq is the record of episcopal consecrations appended to Volume III of the Chronicle of the Jacobite patriarch Michael the Syrian (1166–99).
-In this Appendix Michael listed most of the bishops consecrated by the Jacobite patriarchs of Antioch between the ninth and twelfth centuries.
-Twenty-eight Jacobite patriarchs sat during this period, and in many cases Michael was able to list the names of the bishops consecrated during their reigns, their monasteries of origin, and the place where they were consecrated.
+The main primary source for the Syriac Orthodox bishops of Tel Patriq is the record of episcopal consecrations appended to Volume III of the Chronicle of the Syriac Orthodox patriarch Michael the Syrian (1166–99).
+In this Appendix, Michael listed most of the bishops consecrated by the Syriac Orthodox patriarchs of Antioch between the ninth and twelfth centuries.
+Twenty-eight Syriac Orthodox patriarchs sat during this period, and in many cases Michael was able to list the names of the bishops consecrated during their reigns, their monasteries of origin, and the place where they were consecrated.

 Location

 Tel Patriq was a locality near Melitene (modern Malatya), on the west bank of the Euphrates river, in Turkey.

 Bishops of Tel Patriq

 Five eleventh- and twelfth-century bishops of Tel Patriq are mentioned in the lists of Michael the Syrian.